Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Constraint

-A rewrite was not an option.
-Business delivery had to continue.
+A rewrite was not viable.

 Action